bfelipe/cauldron/README.md

 ## Usage

-Once you start nvim Lazy will start automatically installing all the mentioned plugins above, by treesitter language highlight installation.
+Once you start nvim, Lazy will automatically install all mentioned plugins above.
-After that is finished you must execute Mason to install the language servers.
 Currently Cauldron is configured to only install syntax highlight and language server for: C, C++, Python, Go, Rust and Lua.
-Feel free to change as you please to add or remove configurations for the languages you work with.
+Feel free to change as you please.

+## Installation

+Installation can be done using 'install.sh' tool.
+It allows you to update current cauldron installation from latest version.
+You can use this tool as follow.

+Default installation mode:

+	./install.sh # this will trigger default execution, where the latest version of cauldron will be pull from git and install/update.

+Include nvim installation mode:

+	./install.sh include-nvim # this will trigger the same installation flow as described earlier, including the installation of nvim.

+Backup installation mode:

+	./install.sh backup # this will trigger the same installation flow as described first, including a backup of current installation

+**Important:** If you use backup installation mode, a 'backup' foulder will be created in this directory.

+## Backup restoration

+In case you installed cauldron using backup mode, you can restore it using 'restore.sh' tool.

+	./restore.sh # this will clear current non-working installation and restore user latest configuration profile from 'backup' folder.

 ## Author
 - [Bruno Felipe](https://gitlab.com/bfelipe)